 The Persian Campaign of 1946 to 47.
 Above left: Panther tanks of the IVth Panzer Army advance towards Tabriz after crossing Iran's north western border on the first day of Operation Aufseher.
 Above: A Centurion tank of the Scots Guards in the desert near the Iran/Iraq border.
 The gun appears to be missing its muzzle brake.
 Far left: Mohammad Reza, the twenty-seven year old Shah of Iran.
 Left: Australian infantry hitch a ride on a Centurion tank, Takab.

 The Borneo Campaign, the grimmest and longest of the war.
 Above left: Australian infantry engage Japanese forces at the Battle of Rantau.
 Above: A Matilda Tank of a New Zealand armoured regiment advances along a jungle path near Limboengan.
 Right: Allied forces crossing the estuary of the Pamukan River on a Royal Navy LCT.
 The Army that defeated the Japanese in Borneo was a multi-racial, multi-national force.
 Below left: Fijian troops disembark at Bandjarmassin.
 Below Centre: Australian and Philipino soldiers greet each other after the liberation of Balikpapan.
-Below right: KNLI troops, most of them indigenous to the DEI, with a captured Japanese flag.
+Below right: KNLI troops, most of them indigenous to the Netherlands East Indies, with a captured Japanese flag.

 The Battle of the Banda Sea.
 Above: A Curtiss SB2C 'Helldiver' about to land on USS Essex.
 Above right: Shokaku under air attack from aircraft of Task Force 19.
 Right: Nakajima B6N torpedo bombers from the Hiryu airgroup.
 The Island Hopping Campaign in the Pacific saw the Americans retake the ground lost in 1945 and early 1946 via Tarawa, Wake Island, Saipan, the Marshalls and Guam.
 Below: The beach at Peleliu after the landing of the US Marines.
 Below right: Mitsubishi A7M 'Reppu' fighters.